TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 ## Namespace

-A Linux namespace is a logical box defined by Linux kernel feature that holds a specific software resource for a process or a group of processes within the namespace.
-Namespaces create lightweight, isolated environments.
+A Linux namespace is a kernel-defined logical box that holds a specific software resource for a process or a group of processes within the namespace.
+A namespace creates a lightweight and isolated environment.

 ### Namespace types

 -   Process ID (PID)
-    -   Isolate process IDs
+    -   Isolate process IDs.
     -   Each namespace has its own PID 1 process.
--   Inter-Process Communication (IPC)
-    -   Isolate shared memory, message queues, and semaphores (resource counter to prevent race condition).
 -   Control group (cgroup)
     -   Isolate resource limits.
     -   Each namespace has its own cgroup for resources like CPU, memory and I/O.
 -   Mount
-    -   Isolate filesystem.
+    -   Isolate the filesystem.
     -   Each namespace has its own root filesystem mount-point.
+-   Network
+    -   Isolate the IP address (65536 ports), network devices, routing table, iptables (firewall, Network Address Translation (NAT), mangle table).
+-   Inter-Process Communication (IPC)
+    -   Isolate the shared memory, message queues, and semaphores (resource counter to prevent race condition).
 -   User ID (UID)
     -   Isolate user and group IDs.
     -   Each namespace has its own UID 0 user (root) and it is mapped to a different UID on the system.
 -   Environment variable
-    -   Isolate environment variable.
+    -   Isolate environment variables.
--   Network
-    -   Isolate IP address (65536 ports), network devices, routing table, iptables (firewall, Network Address Translation (NAT), mangle table).
 -   UTS
-    -   Isolate hostname and domain name.
+    -   Isolate the hostname and domain name.
     -   Each namespace has its own hostname.
 -   Time
     -   Isolate system clocks.